davidstutz/kohana-red/README.md

 An introduction can be found [here](http://davidstutz.de/introduction-to-kohana-authentication-using-red/).

+**Note to use the correct SQL schema which can be found in`guide/red/sql-schema.md` or `schema.sql`!**

-For full documentation see the guide/ subfolder or use Kohana's [Userguide](https://github.com/kohana/userguide) module.
+For full documentation see the `guide/` subfolder or use Kohana's [Userguide](https://github.com/kohana/userguide) module.

+A demonstration application can be found at [davidstutz/kohana-demo](https://github.com/davidstutz/kohana-demo).

 ## Composer